shrijan/patcher/docroot/modules/contrib/scanner/README.md

   necessary.
 It is possible to control which roles can administer the module -- e.g., determine which fields can be scanned and modify defaults -- and which roles can use the module.
-This is is useful if, for example, only people with a "site admininistrator" role to control the module's settings, but allow people with the "content manager" role to be able to perform search and replace actions.
+This is is useful if, for example, only people with a "site administrator" role to control the module's settings, but allow people with the "content manager" role to be able to perform search and replace actions.